-"SQ Threshold" means the various thresholds from time to time used to determine the extent to which the Council is permitted by the PCR 2015 to use a SQ.
+"SQ Threshold" means the various thresholds from time to time used to determine the extent to which the Council is permitted by UK Procurement Law to use a SQ.
 The current SQ Thresholds are set out in Appendix 3.

 "Staff Code of Conduct" means the Council's code of professional conduct from time to time applying to Officers.
-The current code of professional conduct is set out at [http://intranet/councilwide/hr/staff-performance.htm.
+The current code of professional conduct is set out on the Merton Hub